dequelabs/axe-core/doc/developer-guide.md

 }
 ```

-A virtualNode is an object containing an HTML DOM element (`actualNode`), an
+- A virtualNode is an object containing an HTML DOM element (`actualNode`).
-array of child virtualNodes, and, if provided when querying the virtual tree, a
+- Children contains an array of child virtualNodes.
-shadowID for the node.
+- The shadowID indicates whether the node is in a shadow root and if it is, which one it is inside the boundary.

 ### Core Utilities